Arts, Leisure & Music

 - Good news Martin County...Our beaches are open to the public!
-Social distancing and avoiding large groups are encouraged.
+Social distancing and avoiding gathering in large groups is encouraged.

-- Private surf lessons are the perfect way to start off summer in Martin County!
-Ohana Surf Shop is a family run surf shop located on Hutchinson Island that is offering private surf lessons to help you kick your summer off on a tropical note!
+- Private surf lessons are the perfect way to spend the summer in Martin County!
+Ohana Surf Shop is a family run surf shop located on Hutchinson Island that offers private surf lessons to kick your summer off on a tropical note!
 If you've always wanted to learn how to surf, now is as good of a time as any!

 - The Oceanographic Center is open Wednesday through Sunday if you are looking for some educational family fun!
 Along with the sessions they hold during the day, the center is offering nighttime sea turtle walks!